 - Be supportive.
 If you are concerned that your child may be at risk of developing, or have already developed, a gambling problem, be supportive and offer your help.
 There are many resources available to help children and families who are struggling with gambling problems and can be a big help when dealing with the issue.

 - Stay informed.
-You should always take it upon yourself to know the status of gambling in your state.
-While regulated in some states, it's still unregulated in others.
-Some states have higher legal minimum ages for gambling than others.
-It's legal to bet on sports in some states and not in others.
-Keeping yourself updated on what's going on means you can pass accurate information to your child to keep them safe.
+You should always take it upon yourself to know the status of gambling in your province.
+Some provinces have higher legal minimum ages for gambling than others, for example, and some types of games might be legal in one province but not in another.
+Keeping yourself updated on what's legal in your province means you can pass on accurate information to your child to keep them safe.

 You need extra protection?
 Use self-exclusion and blocking tools

 Once someone has developed an addiction, unfortunately, there’s no real “cure” - you can only manage the problem.

 To help you keep on top of things, there are a range of self-exclusion tools and blocking-software options available to install on your desktop, laptop, and mobile devices as a key part of responsible gambling.

 These tools can stop you registering with a new casino or sports betting site, and prevent you from accessing existing accounts if you’re already registered.
 Blocking software should prevent your device from being able to visit gambling sites completely.

 The best tools and software can also provide support to anyone struggling with gambling addiction.
 Some offer access to resources such as counseling and financial assistance.
 This can help people to overcome their addiction and rebuild their lives.

 If you or someone you know is struggling with gambling addiction, there are many reputable resources available to help.
 You can talk to a doctor, a therapist, or a gambling addiction support organization to get the help you need.